 The ATV is positioned 10 m ahead of the acquisition platform, or 10.5 m ahead of the sensors themselves.
 The sled is pulled with three tow ropes, with the power and sensor cables protected in a hose adjacent to the central rope.
-The distance was selected to eliminate the signal contribution from the ATV to the total vertical gradient component below the noise floor while still allowing for safe towing.
-We note that a larger ATV (such as a two-seat side-by-side) may have different noise characteristics and require re-evaluation of the required distance.
+The distance was

+115 selected to eliminate the signal contribution from the ATV to the total vertical gradient component below the noise floor while still allowing for safe towing.